Transportation Alternatives: Clark, Skamania, and Klickitat Counties

 - Project must contain at least one eligible Transportation Alternatives Category

 - Must have a direct relationship to the surface transportation system (except trails)

 - Funds cannot be used to supplement the construction of an existing project.
 For example, TA funds cannot be used to pay for the sidewalk portion on an existing road project.

 - Project must be open for public access

-RTC staff will form a TAP Project Evaluation Team of five people to evaluate and rank projects.
+RTC staff will form a TA Project Evaluation Team of five people to evaluate and rank projects.
 The evaluation team could be made of staff or citizens drawn from RTC, WSDOT, C-TRAN, SW Washington Healthy Living Collaborative, Clark County Bicycle and Pedestrian Advisory Committee, etc.

-Projects will be evaluated and ranked by the TAP Project Evaluation Team.
+Projects will be evaluated and ranked by the TA Project Evaluation Team.
 The evaluation team ranking will then be taken to RTAC to recommend a list of project for selection by the RTC Board.
 The RTC Board will make final selection.
 Along with this selection process a local public involvement process will be included to inform the selection process.